ResearchKit/ResearchKit/README.md

 ### Install as an embedded framework <a name="installation"></a>

+1. Clone or download the project source code to your desired location for your project.
+2. Drag the `ResearchKit.xcodeproj` into your project.
+Select the "Reference files in place" option in the dialog that appears.
-Download the project source code and drag in ResearchKit.xcodeproj.
-Then, embed *ResearchKit* framework in your app by adding it to the "Frameworks, Libraries, and Embedded Content" section for your target as shown in the figure below.
+3. Embed *ResearchKit* as a dynamic framework within your app by adding it to the "Frameworks, Libraries, and Embedded Content" section for your target, as illustrated in the figure below.

 <img width="1000" alt="ebedded-framework" src="https://github.com/ResearchKit/ResearchKit/assets/29615893/7479f313-ecc7-4d94-8c64-c58ae7362a4d">